 2. Lifetime post-placement counseling for mothers who have relinquished their children.

 Adoption is not a one-time event and will have lifetime implications.
 Mothers who have relinquished their children for adoption should have access to qualified counseling post-placement indefinitely—this means one month later, one year later, or ten years later.
 It is up to each individual how and whether they take advantage of it, but excellent care for birth mothers demands that it be at least available.

 3. Open adoption mediation for all parties.

-In an open adoption the adoptive parents, birth parent(s), and child develop and continue a relationship, and like all relationships, sometimes difficulties or conflicts will arise.
+In an open adoption the adoptive parents, the birth parent(s), and child development and continue a relationship, and like all relationships, sometimes difficulties or conflicts will arise.
 Rather than encouraging adoptive parents to throw in the towel when it gets hard, agencies should remain available to aid or facilitate this relationship.

 In some cases where direct contact is not possible this might mean being willing to act as a go-between for communication—perhaps forwarding letters, updates, gifts, or other correspondence between parties.
 It might mean sitting down in person to talk through any issues with the assistance of a qualified social worker.
 Far too many initially open adoptions end up “closing” (due to the decision of either adoptive or birth parent), and agencies should be committed to offering families the support they need.